-I don't know that I have seen this in Italy.
+It's a Neopolitan concoction at best and that's a good thing.
 I am almost sure it's Italian-American.
 How it evolved is questionable.
-I am sure it was all because of leftovers.
+I have never seen it in Italy and why should I?
+I am sure it was all because of leftovers here in the States.
 There was always leftover sauce, leftover mozzarella cheese from the weekend, along with plenty of Parmigiano cheese in our kitchen.
 Chicken breasts, pan fried, were a popular item growing up in many Italian-American households.
 A little lemon squeezed on top is all you needed.
-Many never made it to the baking dish as we would steal some as my Mother fried away.
+Many never made it to the baking dish, as we would steal some as my Mother fried away.
 It was always a favorite among the children.
 It remains today, a very popular item, both in kitchens around the globe and in many family restaurants.
 It's not difficult at all to make.
 I wonder why we don't make it more often?
 A little goes a long way here.
 Here is my mother's version and it might have been your Mom's version too.
 Enjoy!
 Buon Appetito

 Servings for 6 people: